Odoacer: King of Italy

-In 487/488, Odoacer led his army to victory against the Rugians in Noricum, taking their king Feletheus into captivity; when word that Feletheus' son, Fredericus, had returned to his people, Odoacer sent his brother Onoulphus with an army back to Noricum against him.
+In 487/488, Odoacer led his army to victory against the Rugians in Noricum, taking their king Feletheus into captivity; when word that Feletheus's son, Fredericus, had returned to his people, Odoacer sent his brother Onoulphus with an army back to Noricum against him.
 Onoulphus found it necessary to evacuate the remaining Romans and resettled them in Italy.
 The remaining Rugians fled and took refuge with the Ostrogoths; the abandoned province was settled by the Lombards by 493.

 Fall and death

 As Odoacer's position improved, Zeno, the Eastern Emperor, increasingly saw him as a rival.
 Odoacer exchanged messages with Illus, who had been in open revolt against Zeno since 484.
 Switching allegiances, Zeno subsequently sought to destroy Odoacer and then promised Theodoric the Great and his Ostrogoths the Italian peninsula if they were to defeat and remove Odoacer.
 As both Herwig Wolfram and Peter Heather point out, Theodoric had his own reasons to agree to this offer: "Theodoric had enough experience to know (or at least suspect) that Zeno would not, in the long term, tolerate his independent power.
 When Theodoric rebelled in 485, we are told, he had in mind Zeno's treatment of Armatus.
 Armatus defected from Basilicus to Zeno in 476, and was made senior imperial general for life.
 Within a year, Zeno had him assassinated."

 In 489, Theodoric led the Ostrogoths across the Julian Alps and into Italy.
 On 28 August, Odoacer met him at the Isonzo, only to be defeated.
 He withdrew to Verona, reaching its outskirts on 27 September, where he immediately set up a fortified camp.
 Theodoric followed him and three days later defeated him again.
 While Odoacer took refuge in Ravenna, Theodoric continued across Italy to Mediolanum, where the majority of Odoacer's army, including his chief general Tufa, surrendered to the Ostrogothic king.
 Theodoric had no reason to doubt Tufa's loyalty and dispatched his new general to Ravenna with a band of elite soldiers.
-Herwig Wolfram observes, "[b]ut Tufa changed sides, the Gothic elite force entrusted to his command was destroyed, and Theodoric suffered his first serious defeat on Italian soil."
+Herwig Wolfram observes, "But Tufa changed sides, the Gothic elite force entrusted to his command was destroyed, and Theodoric suffered his first serious defeat on Italian soil."
 Theodoric recoiled by seeking safety in Ticinum.
 Odoacer emerged from Ravenna and started to besiege his rival.
 While both were fully engaged, the Burgundians seized the opportunity to plunder and devastated Liguria.
-Many Romans were taken into captivity, and did not regain their freedom until Theodoric ransomed them three years later.
+Many Romans were taken into captivity and did not regain their freedom until Theodoric ransomed them three years later.